WildGums/WildGums.OpenSource/src/orc.controls/numerictextbox.md

 NumericTextBox
 ==============
-This text box for numeric, percentage, or currency input.
+This text box for numeric, percentage or currency input.
 <br />Inherits from [System.Windows.Controls.TextBox][1].

 ## Properties